The standard gameplay of Snap closely relates to Egyptian Ratscrew rules. They are both fast and furious card games for kids and toddlers to enjoy.

 Remember they are usually made of paper.
 Most Snap card games for kids take a beating fairly quickly.
 So playing with a used card deck is wise.

-There is one simple aim in the Snap card game.
+There is one simple aim in the Snap card game instructions.
 The goal of each player is to win or accumulate all the playing cards.

 According to the rules of Snap card game there is no legal upper limit to the number of players.
 But, you need at least two players to play Snap rules with a single deck of cards.